Hello, p5!

 3. Create an .html file that includes the p5.js library.

-4. Write a sketch in Javascript.
-The script will be included either in <script> tags with your .html file or in a seperate .js file.
+4. Write a sketch in JavaScript.
+The script will be included either in <script> tags with your .html file or in a separate .js file.

 5. Load the .html file in a browser to see it run.